Inertia is the residue of past innovation efforts. Left unmanaged, it consumes the resources required to fund next-generation innovation.

-In addition, it’s likely that some just-in-time, last-responsible-moment Program and Solution Backlog refinement and feature and Capability elaboration during this period can significantly increase the productivity of the upcoming planning session.
+Also, it’s likely that some just-in-time, last-responsible-moment Program and Solution Backlog refinement and Feature and Capability elaboration during this period can significantly increase the productivity of the upcoming planning session.

 Integrate the Complete Solution

-When a complex solution includes hardware (and other components) that are more difficult to continuously integrate end to end, full integration at the Program Level, as well as the Large Solution Level, may be feasible only during the IP iteration.
+When a solution includes hardware (and other components), it’s harder to integrate end-to-end continuously.
+Full integration at the Program Level, as well as the Large Solution Level, may be feasible only during the IP iteration.
 In these cases, it’s just common sense to plan for that.

 Advance Development Infrastructure

-Lean delivery puts additional pressure on the development infrastructure.
-New Continuous Integration environments must be provisioned, new test automation frameworks must be implemented and maintained, Agile project management tooling is adopted, intra- and inter-team communications systems may need to be upgraded or enhanced, and the list goes on.
+Lean delivery puts increased pressure on the development infrastructure: new continuous integration environments require provisioning; new test automation frameworks must be implemented and maintained, Agile project management tooling adopted, upgrading or enhancing cross-team and train communications systems, and the list goes on.

 Enable Continuous Learning

 Lean engineers and leaders are lifelong learners.
-Changes in technology, as well as changes to method and practice, are routine; opportunities for continuing education, however, are far less common.
-In addition, the initial move to Lean-Agile requires many new techniques and skills, including:
+Changes in technology, as well as changes to method and practice, are routine; opportunities for continuing education, however, are far less frequent.
+Also, the initial move to Lean-Agile requires many new techniques and skills, including: